jerilbills/ConsoleApp1/README.md

 Technologies used: C# and Visual Studio

 As new developers, we watned to write a simple console app to start out.
 We hope to add text art graphics as we develop this.
-We may later make it object-oriented and add a front end for a full-stack application.
+We may later make it more object-oriented and add a front end for a full-stack application.